-The government is providing up to $250 million through the Farm Business Concessional Loans Scheme in 2016–17.
-The scheme provides Drought Assistance Concessional Loans and Dairy Recovery Concessional Loans, with applications open to 30 June 2017.
+The government is providing up to $250 million through the Farm Business Concessional Loans Scheme in 2017–18.
+The scheme provides Drought Assistance Concessional Loans, Dairy Recovery Concessional Loans and Business Improvement Concessional Loans, with applications open to 30 June 2018.
 Loans are available to a maximum of $1 million in total.
 Loans are for a maximum term of ten years, with interest only repayments for the first five years and principal and interest repayments for years six to ten.
-Further information on both these schemes can be found at
+Further information on these schemes can be found at

 Farm Business Concessional Loans Scheme.

 Farm Household Allowance

 Farm Household Allowance (FHA) provides up to three cumulative years of support for eligible farmers and farmer’s partners experiencing financial hardship.
 The allowance is equivalent to the Newstart Allowance and is designed to help recipients meet basic household needs.
 FHA provides recipients the opportunity to take steps to improve their circumstances and self-reliance through a Farm Financial Assessment, Financial Improvement Agreement and additional activity supplements of up to $4,000.
 The programme is uncapped and demand-driven, so no one who is eligible will miss out.
 There is a net farm asset limit of $2.55 million so payments reach those most in need.
 For more information visit